-In this scenario, you export a media catalog database from the JDF-submitting application, and import it into the Paper Catalog or Substrate Catalog on the Fiery server.
-This method is dependent on the capability of the JDF-submitting application to export the media database as a JDF media resource in XML format.
+In this scenario, you export a media catalog database from the JDF-submitting application and import it into the Paper Catalog or Substrate Catalog on the Fiery server.
+This method is depends on the JDF-submitting application's capability to export the media database as a JDF media resource in XML format.